owenrumney/lazytrivy/README.md

-# Lazytrivy
+# lazytrivy

-Lazytrivy is a wrapper for [Trivy](https://github.com/aquasecurity/trivy) that allows you to run Trivy without remembering the command arguments.
+lazytrivy is a wrapper for [Trivy](https://github.com/aquasecurity/trivy) that allows you to run Trivy without remembering the command arguments.

 The idea was very heavily inspired by the superb tools from [Jesse Duffield](https://github.com/jesseduffield) (lazydocker, lazynpm, lazygit)